Fitness & Training · Body

 What are the practical split options?

-Three good options: Upper/Lower 4 days a week (each muscle 2x); Push/Pull/Legs run twice for 6 days (each muscle 2x with more total volume); Full-body 3x a week (each muscle 3x at lower per-session volume).
-Pick the one that fits your schedule and recovery.
+Three solid choices: Upper/Lower four days a week (each muscle twice); Push/Pull/Legs run twice for six days (each muscle twice, with more total volume); or full-body three times a week (each muscle three times, at a lighter load per session).
+Pick whichever one actually fits your schedule and recovery.

 If I switch from bro split, should I keep the same volume per session?

-No — redistribute weekly volume rather than multiplying it.
-Bro split chest day at 20 sets, then 20 sets on each of two upper days, equals 40 weekly sets of chest.
-That's at the high end of dose-response and most lifters can't recover from it.
-Correct switch: 20 weekly sets split 10/10 across the two upper days.
+No. Spread your weekly volume across the new frequency instead of multiplying it.
+Bro split chest day at 20 sets, then 20 sets on each of two upper-body days, adds up to 40 weekly sets of chest, which is more than most lifters can actually recover from.
+The correct move: keep the weekly total at 20 sets, split 10 and 10 across the two sessions.